 These allegations attracted considerable attention on both sides of the Irish border and became the subject of police investigation in both jurisdictions.
 The Government stated that the police investigation in Northern Ireland was focussed on determining whether Weir's allegations should be assessed as sufficiently credible to require a full investigation.
 They obtained from the journalist an edited transcript of the interview with Weir.
 While his whereabouts were unknown to the RUC, Weir met with senior Irish police officers at the Irish Embassy on 15 April 1999.
 A copy of his statement was provided by the Garda to the RUC, along with a further statement made by Weir to another journalist dated 3 February 1999.
 The police analysed the available materials and sought to identify the personalities to be interviewed.
 It became apparent that some had died and that others, living abroad, could not be traced.
-A series of seven interviews were conducted, under cautions, between July and December 2001, of those individuals central to Weir's account who could be traced.
+A series of seven interviews were conducted, under cautions, between July and December 2001, of those individuals central to Weir's account that could be traced.
 No charges were preferred.
 The interviews followed the format of Weir's allegations being put to the interviewee for his or her response.
 The predominant response was denial of any involvement and claims that Weir had been untruthful.
 No admissions were made by any interviewee.
 Interviews were also conducted with less central personalities and with police officers involved in interviewing Weir in 1978.
 The latter stated that Weir had not mentioned the matters now being alleged.
+Amongst those interviewed by the police in the course of the preliminary investigation of Weir's allegations, one person was questioned about the Reavey murders.
+He denied any involvement and made no admissions.

 Meetings were held regularly with RUC counterparts in the Republic of Ireland.
-The RUC co-operated also with the judicial inquiry established in the Republic of Ireland into the Dublin and Monaghan bombings (see the description of the inquiry in the case of Brecknell referred to above).
+The RUC co-operated also with the judicial inquiry established in the Republic of Ireland into the Dublin and Monaghan bombings (see the description of the inquiry in the Brecknell case referred to above).
 Amongst matters about which the RUC team provided information to the inquiry was ballistics information which linked some of the weapons used to more than one incident.
 In February 2000 a substantial report was compiled by the RUC for the Garda dealing with Weir's allegations.
 It profiled Weir and dealt inter alia with a description of the 1978 investigation into McCaughey, Weir and others.
 It concluded that the investigation would continue but that his credibility was in doubt.
 According to the Government, despite inquiries being conducted, Weir's whereabouts could not be traced.
 This report was not disclosed as the investigation was continuing.
 An internal RUC report dated 27 February 2001 concluded that it would be necessary to interview Weir before any view could be finalised in respect of the credibility of his allegations: such interview was not possible as his whereabouts were not known.
 The report noted the absence of any previous mention of the allegations before 1999 and that much of what he said was hearsay and speculation.
-Inquiries made of the British Embassy in Nigeria (where he had a known address) and the criminal intelligence service and others failed to locate Weir.
+Enquiries made of the British Embassy in Nigeria (where he had a known address) and the criminal intelligence service and others failed to locate Weir.
 Contact was made with the Garda and the secretariat of the Inquiry into the Dublin and Monaghan bombings without positive result.

 The Serious Crime Review Team ("SCRT") was established in March 2004, with responsibilities including the review of all historical murders by way of case assessment for evidential and investigative opportunities.
-A preliminary case assessment was carried out by detective chief inspector, who audited all known information and documentation.
+A preliminary case assessment was carried out by a detective chief inspector, who audited all known information and documentation.